brimdata/zed/pkg/zng/docs/spec.md

 #28:record[v:23,s:24,r:25,s2:27]
 ```
 This ZNG defines
-a the first implied type code (23) and references the string type code (9):
+the first implied type code (23) and references the string type code (9),
 using them in three values:
 ```
 #23:record[a:string,b:string]